Blonde Vs Brunette Science: More #metoo for Blondes?by Carla Clark, PhD | March 28, 2018

 Question 3: Does the objectification and dehumanization of blondes increase risk of sexual assault?
 It does for objectified women generally, why not blondes!?

-Research holds that men with hostile or aggressive views toward women are more likely to objectify.
+In some studies, men with hostile or aggressive views toward women are more likely to objectify.
 In reverse, if a man tends to view women more like animals or objects they are more likely to be sexually aggressive towards women.
 The latest study showed that sexual objectification increases physical aggression toward women without provocation (i.e., even if there is no negative behaviour that could provoke aggression, if you’re seen as a sex object, aggression towards you is generally higher).
 It doesn’t look good for blondes.

 Although currently there is no direct research exploring causal relationships between women’s hair color, associated stereotypes, and rates of harassment or assault, connecting the dots between the early evidence makes it clear we would be “very blonde” not to do so.